 Transfers between levels of the fair value hierarchy are reported at the beginning of the reporting period in which they occur.
-There were no transfers of other financial assets and financial liabilities between level 1 and level 2 and no material transfers between level 2 and level 3 during the six months ended June 2016.
+There were no transfers of other financial assets and financial liabilities between level 1 and level 2 and no material transfers between level 2 and level 3 during 2017.